increments/circleci-coverage_reporter/README.md

 SimpleCov.start
 ```

-If you put files in directory, say `$CIRCLE_ARTIFACTS/foo/bar`, you have to set reporter as follows:
+If you put files in another directory, say `$CIRCLE_ARTIFACTS/foo/bar`, you have to set reporter as follows:

 ```ruby
 CircleCI::CoverageReporter.configure do |config|